SapphireLab/Sapphire-TTS-Collection/OpenSource/Reproduce/2024.12.11_Flow_Matching@Meta/2024.12.09_Flow_Matching_Guide_&_Code_83P/Sec.03.md

 \end{aligned}
 $$

-See \cref{fig:flow} for an illustration of a flow together with its velocity field.
+See Figure.06 for an illustration of a flow together with its velocity field.

 A standard result regarding the existence and uniqueness of solutions $\psi_t(x)$ to \cref{e:flow} is (see e.g., \cite{perko2013differential,coddington1956theory}):